saimani1232/GestroBot/README.md

-# GestroBot
-# Gesture-Controlled 3D Robot Interface 🤖✋
+# GestroBot- Gesture Controlled 3D Robot Interface 🤖✋

 This project demonstrates a **real-time gesture recognition system** that controls a 3D humanoid robot using hand gestures.
 It combines **computer vision**, **machine learning**, and **real-time 3D simulation**.